-Crappy Foods That Raise Blood Pressure — and Life Insurance Rates
+Crappy Food Raises Blood Pressure — and Life Insurance Rates

 Blood pressure is one of several health factors companies consider when deciding your life insurance rates.
 Having high blood pressure adds stress to your arteries and leads to serious problems such as heart disease and strokes.

 Unlike some life insurance pricing variables that are out of your control, such as your age, blood pressure is something you can change.
 Even if high blood pressure runs in your family, a healthy lifestyle can keep yours in check.